 Notre magasin est ouvert tous les jours de 09 heures à 20 heures (Our shop is opened everyday from 9am to 8pm.)

 Il a fini ses devoirs en deux heures.
 (He finished his homework in 2 hours)

 Il dort depuis vingt heures.
 (He is sleeping since 8pm)

 Le train part dans 30 minutes (The train leaves in 30 mns)

 Le professeur a parlé pendant deux heures (The teacher has spoken during two hours)

 Il sera en réunion pour une heure.
 (He will be in a meeting for an hour)

-What's to take from this time telling lesson ?
+What to take from this time-telling lesson ?

-There are two ways of telling time in French : 24hours clock or 12 hours clock and the easisest way is the first one.
+There are two ways of telling time in French : the 24hours clock or the 12 hours clock; the easiest way is the first one.

-I hope this lesson was helpful and that will be able to use it straight forward.
-Feel free to leave a comment, like or share it.
-I really appreciate.
+I hope this lesson was helpful and that you will be able to use it straightforward.
+Feel free to leave a comment, like, or share it.
+I would really appreciate it.